Tactical soldiers in full gear building aerobic capacity during a loaded stretcher carry in military selection training

 • Obstacle courses demand repeated bursts of effort with short rest periods

+The candidate who arrived on peaked speed and a recent PR does not get to keep those things past day two.
+Build for the version of yourself who is tired, cold, and behind schedule, because that is the version selection actually grades.
 All of these tasks require a robust aerobic base.
 Building aerobic capacity allows other fitness qualities to function without collapsing under fatigue.
 For candidates preparing for SFAS specifically, the SFAS program buying guide walks through how to evaluate and select a training program that prioritizes this foundation.

 How Aerobic Capacity Adapts During Selection Prep